dabeng/tree-slide/README.md

 3. a variety of ingredients of the slides including plain text, hyper links, pictures, audios and videos.

 4. manufature your own slides absolutly offline.

+## Usage

+arrow keys, Esc key, Enter key and mouse wheel are available for you